DrZuzzjen/LLM_Arena/README.md

 ## 🚀 Features

-- **Compare** the speed and word count across OpenAI, NVIDIA, and Groq language models.
+- 📊 **Metrics & Charts** Allows you to measure the speed and word count across OpenAI, NVIDIA, and Groq language models API's and compare their performance.
+- 📝 **Text Response**: same as before, but focusing on the text output quality.
-- **Streaming** responses in real-time using an **async** backend for ultimate performance.
+- 🚥 **Streaming** async responses in real-time backend.

-## 🎯Upcoming Features

-- **📊 Tokens & Cost Metrics**: Compare models not just by speed, but by how much they cost per token too! 💸

 ## Tech Stack 🛠️